 …and just like that I'm all up in your personal business!
-But we're all friends here, so I hope I haven't gone too far and that it's O.K. to delve into this personal matter.
+But we're all friends here, so I hope I haven't gone too far and that it's O.K. to delve into the personal matter of how to compost.

 Terry and realized very early on into our Organic Vegetable Garden journey that the quality of our soil was the Number 1 determinant of the quality and quantity of our garden harvest.
 To that end we amend our very sandy soil with compost every year.
-The compost is literally alive with microorganisms, worms and bugs, affirming the benefit to our vegetable garden.
+The benefits of composting is that it's literally alive with microorganisms, worms and bugs that are very beneficial to add to the soil of our organic vegetable garden.

 The decomposed vegetable matter that results after the composting process is fondly named ‘black gold' for a reason.
 Good compost will improve your soil structure, add nutrients to your soil, reduce the amount of water your need and fight plant diseases and insects that a more sterile soil is not able to.

-In the perfect world you will have a ration of 2:1, Green matter to Brown matter.
-Green matter would be those typically soft, fresh or wet items, while Brown matter is usually hard, dry or dead material.
+Let's grab ourselves a compost bin and get busy!
+In the perfect world you will have a ratio of 2:1, Green matter to Brown matter.
+Green matter would be those typically soft, fresh or wet items, e.g., discards from salad prep or the old veggies from the bottom of your produce drawer, while Brown matter is usually hard, dry or dead material, think dried leaves and such here.

 Truth time, I'm not going to measure and weigh my compost additions to make sure that I have that ratio.
 In the worst case, if you have too much green your bin will start to smell…so add some brown.
 If you have too much brown, it will just take longer for your compost to be finished.